Todd-Kridel/TK-E-Commerce-Server/README.md

 This current Module 13 Challenge assignment -- an "E-Commerce Server" -- is a console-based application that allows for online-store data that is contained in the MySQL2 database of the application to be managed/referenced/updated in an HTTP request/response message-transfer system -- by way of corresponding API URL route functions.
 The functional/usage details of the application are described at below.
 The assignment provided a good mechanism for further learning about the back-end setup requirements and considerations that are applicable to database-based application programming (Sequelize, data/table models, data types, requirements, validations, associations/joins/includes/relations); with much consideration about the various elements of CRUD-operation function/data flow to the database and then the related corresponding resultant data response processes that are necessary to send the database information to a hypothetical front-end application system.

 This assignment did not include the creation of a front-end system; and instead the Insomnia HTTP request/response message-transfer API system was used to define and transmit to/from the necessary API URL routes that are necessary for the proper CRUD functionality of the application.
-Even though a front-end application creation was not necessary for this assignment project...there occurred much side consideration about front-end aspects and components.
+Even though a front-end application creation was not necessary for this assignment project...there were many occurrences of side considerations and contemplations about its possible aspects and components.

 ----